Students working together in a lab

 Your pathway to the first year of your chosen undergraduate degree

-The programme includes academic modules, study skills and English language training, providing complete preparation for your undergraduate degree.
+The extended programme includes academic modules, study skills and English language training, providing complete preparation for your undergraduate degree.

 • You will be introduced to areas within mathematics, chemistry and biology which will allow you to prepare for undergraduate study.